howech/gestalt/README.md

   transizion to its initial_state actually happens in the next tick after creation.

+#### Methods

 - get(name)

- Returns the value assigned to `name`, or undefined if not present.
+ Returns the value assigned to 'name', or undefined if not present.
 Namespaces are separated by colons.
 If name is an array, it is treated the same as if it were a single string joined together by colons.